 U.S. laws and regulations advance the sustainability of our nation’s agricultural and forest systems in a variety of ways.
 These policies address agriculture’s impact on the environment and related topics like worker safety, biodiversity, and the safety of genetically modified crops.

-This set of papers (see right-hand column) summarizes major laws at the federal level, with references to state-level laws in some cases.
-For each major policy area or law, the paper provides an overview, background on why the policy was enacted, details on the program’s operation and administration, and the statutory basis (normally references to the U.S. Code [U.S.C.], the compilation of U.S. federal laws).
-A separate document also provides links to web-based information on each policy area.
+This set of webpages on the USSA website (see right-hand column and links below) summarizes major laws at the federal level, with references to state-level laws in some cases.
+For each major policy area or law, the webpage provides an overview, background on why the policy was enacted, details on the program’s operation and administration, and the statutory basis (normally references to the U.S. Code [U.S.C.], the compilation of U.S. federal laws).
+When relevant, links are provided to web-based information about each policy area.

 Most of the policies are administered by either the Environmental Protection Agency or one of the agencies of the Department of Agriculture, but several other federal departments also have the leading role on particular policies.
 The summaries are accurate as of late 2020, and include changes made to several programs by the Agricultural Act of 2018 (2018 farm bill).

 U.S. Laws and Policies Relevant to Agricultural Sustainability

 Department of Agriculture

 - Conservation Compliance, Conservation Reserve Program, Conservation Stewardship Program

 - Environmental Quality Incentives Program, Agricultural Conservation Easement Program, Technical Assistance and Other Conservation Programs